JazzLikeFruit/Alreviews/README.md

 The data sources that will be used to gather the needed information are:

-- The spotify API: this api will be used to gather information about an album and play the songs from set album.
+- Spotify: Spotify (Swedish media services provider and music streaming service) will be used to gather all the infomatioon about the albums.

 ## External components

 To implement this application I will be using:

+- Spotipy library: This will be used to pull the infomation form the spotify API
+- Spotify Web Playback SDK: This will be used to create a web player and play selected albums
 - Flask: to create the server
 - SQLalchemy: to create the database
 - Bootstrap/CSS: to style the application